 This is especially true in the high-pace and complex world we’re navigating.
 While you might not veer over a lane into head-on traffic, you might do the organizational or social equivalent.

 It feels counterintuitive, but slowing down can help you speed up because it can help you see what’s really happening, rather than playing a script that is full of assumptions that may or may not be true any longer.
 Mindful leadership helps leaders strengthen their ability to connect to themselves and each other, as well as strengthen their ability to skillfully initiate change.

 Own Your Day Through Mindfulness

 When Marturano first started to meditate, it wasn’t a part of her work life.
 “It was separate,” she says.
 “I mediated and I worked.”

-Soon, however, she realized that if she incorporated purposeful pauses in her day, it would affect the way she was leading her team.
+Soon, however, she realized that if she incorporated mindful leadership in her day, it would affect the way she was working with her team.
 “I looked more clearly at how I was spending my day — much of it was spent on the loudest voice, not on what was most important.
 I was able to let go of things, which allowed my team to have greater responsibility.
 I had a new ability to hold ambiguity.

 “Before this, I would have many days when I looked at my watch at 6:30 and thought, ‘I don’t know where the day went.
 I’ve been busy all day, but I’m not sure I could tell you what I got done today.'”

 One day, Marturano looked at her watch and I realized she hadn’t had one of those days in a very long time.
 “I became even more curious about this connection between training the mind and cultivating leadership excellence and thought, if more people knew about this it would help them, the business, and maybe the community.”